 What is a password policy?

-A business password policy is a set of rules that you and your team follow to increase cyber security and reduce risk of the bad guys getting access to your systems.
+A business password policy is a set of rules that you and your team follow to increase cyber security and reduce the risk of the bad guys getting access to your systems.
 A password policy will contain details about:

 - how often passwords should be updated